camlspotter/plebeia/README.md

 The index part value more than 2^32 - 256 to 2^32 - 1 are used for *tags*:

 * 2^32 -1 to 2^32-32 : small leaves, whose contents are stored in the previous cell
-* 2^32 -34 : bud
+* 2^32 -33 to 2^32-64 : medium leaves, whose contents are stored in the 2 previous cells
-* 2^32 -33 : large leaves, whose contents are stored in an external KVS
+* 2^32 -256 : bud
-* 2^32 -35 : large leaves in Plebeia.
+* 2^32 -255 : large leaves in Plebeia.
 Their contents are stored in Plebeia cells.
 * Others from 2^32 -256 : reserved

 ### Layout table